 1. Sewer System

 The water systems are composed of sewers and drainage pipes that collect wastewater from different buildings to water treatment sites.

-Sewer systems are used for collecting stormwater run-off that drains from urban areas and carrying it to local reservoirs.
+Sewer systems collect stormwater run-off that drains from urban areas and carry it to local reservoirs.

 2. Machinery and Equipment System